 2. Choose the appropriate behavior while communicating different ages

 Do not ask Gen Y and Z to be present at daily meetings.
 Instead, create a corporate chat for them.
-On the other hand, invite Gen Jones and Gen X to the meeting room in accordance with the given schedule and discuss agendas in a traditional manner.
+On the other hand, invite Gen Jones and Gen X to the meeting room following the given schedule and traditionally discuss agendas.

 3. Accommodate personal needs